Great Glen Churches News

 GLENGARRY PARISH CHURCH FLOWER FESTIVAL

-“Our Highland Home” was the theme of the Parish of Invergarry’s recent flower festival at Glengarry Church.
+“Our Highland Home” was the theme of the Parish of Invergarry’s last flower festival at Glengarry Church.
 There was fun, laughter and much fellowship over the course of the four days.
 Families of the congregation swelled the church for a celebratory ‘Songs of Praise’ on the Sunday evening.
 The amazing sum of £858 was raised over the course of the four days for church funds.
 These are some of the amazing highlights of the displays which were on view to the public on this memorable occasion.